Gail Adeniyi MBACP, MNCPS Acc.

 As an integrative counsellor, I use a number of different approaches from various schools of counselling and human psychology according to your individual needs.
 My aim is to empower you to live a more enjoyable life – whatever that looks like for you.

-Life can be so challenging sometimes and whether you are facing specific difficult situations in your life, feeling overwhelmed with life, having relationship difficulties, feeling anxious depressed, low self esteem or lacking in confidence and feel like no-one cares or understands, I am able to offer you a safe and confidential space where you can explore what is going on for you through the counselling services I offer.
+Life can be so challenging sometimes and whether you are facing specific difficult situations in your life, feeling overwhelmed with life, having relationship difficulties, feeling anxious, depressed, have low self esteem or lacking in confidence and feel like no-one cares or understands, I would love to work with you to help you to achieve the life you deserve.

 My Location